2023 French pension reform strikes: Motivations

-It has been criticised for having taken place during a cost-of-living crisis, which some have attributed to worsening the anger and protests over the policies.
+It has been criticized for having taken place during a cost-of-living crisis, which some have attributed to worsening the anger and protests over the policies.
+The Times said that some have "questioned the political wisdom of going ahead with the reform at a time when the public mood has been soured by high inflation", as €7.1 billion of the €17.7 billion that "the reform was meant to have saved has been wiped out by modifications to its provisions".

-Timeline
+Rioting

+The protests, in very minor part, gave way to instances of violence and rioting as demonstrators and police forces clashed in the streets.

+Anti-union degradations

+In Chambéry, "banners, sound systems, flags, and union tunics prepared for the 7 March demonstration went up in smoke" when fire was set to three vehicles parked in front of the Union hall.
+The methods used resembled those used in other degradations in the area in the preceding year, including a swastika and anti-vax slogans spray-painted on the regional health agency (ARS) offices.

+Black bloc

+There were black bloc groups at the front of the demonstrations in Paris, Lyon, and Nantes on May 1.
+There were between 2000 and 3000 in Paris, 1000 in Lyon (among 2000 the Rhône prefecture identified as "risky individuals"), and large numbers were also present in Nantes.

+Looting

+An unauthorized protest on 15 April attracted over 1000 people to downtown Rennes and permitted two men to make off with €25,000 worth of gold bars and coins from a gold seller's shop.

+Pre-Article 49.3 invoking

 19 January

 On 19 January, the Ministry of the Interior counted 1.12 million demonstrators, including 80,000 in Paris.
 Over 200 demonstrations were reported in the country.

 More than one million people took to the streets in Paris and other French towns as part of countrywide protests over proposals to raise the retirement age.
 Eight of the largest unions participated in the strike over pension reforms.
 The French Ministry of the Interior said that 80,000 demonstrators gathered in the streets in Paris, where small numbers threw bottles, rocks, and fireworks at riot police.
 Over 200 demonstrations were reported in the country.
 According to the unions, 2 million people took part in the demonstrations with 400,000 of them participating in the Paris demonstrations.

 Despite the demonstrations, Emmanuel Macron emphasized that the pension reforms would go forward.
 French unions declared that further strikes and protests would be held on 31 January in an effort to halt the government's plans to raise the standard retirement age from 62 to 64.
 The new law would increase annual pension contributions, from 41 to 43 payments throughout the year.
 Some flights out of Orly Airport were canceled, while the Eurostar website reported the cancellation of many routes between Paris and London.
 Though "a few delays" were reported at Charles de Gaulle Airport, owing to striking air traffic controllers, no flights were canceled.